swcarpentry/collaborative-lesson-development/notes.md

 physics and chemistry consist of numerous small, discrete lessons, as opposed to a few large, monolithic lessons.

+Note that doing this shifts the instructor's burden from writing to finding and synthesizing.
+Both of which are easier if lessons have been designed by people with a shared world-view (rule 6), and if lessons clearly signal what they cover (rule 1).
+In particular,
+if lessons reference specific points in the model curriculum guidelines promulgated by many professional societies, it can be much easier for people to find them and integrate them.

 ## 5) Encourage and enable lots of little contributions.

 It takes a village to ensure the steady improvement and adaptation that will give a lesson a long life.
 Ensuring this, however, is not straightforward.